rudfoss/bouvet-robot-wars/README.md

 # Pololu Zumo32U4 exercises

-Version: 1.0.1<br/>
+Version: 2.0.0<br/>
-Based on Pololu software and git repo.<br/>
+Based on Pololu software and git repo, but reworked to run on PlatformIO.<br/>
-Find out more at http://robotwars.labben.org

 ## Summary